 The Pankhurst Trust is a registered charity that was founded in 1987 to preserve and promote the Pankhurst family's legacy.
 The Trust runs the Pankhurst Centre in Manchester, which is a museum dedicated to the history of the women's suffrage movement.
 The Trust also provides educational resources and outreach programs to raise awareness of women's rights.

-The Pankhurst Centre at 62 Nelson Street in Manchester is where it all started and remains an inspiration to women as well as a place of safety and support to those who have suffered the horrors of domestic abuse.
-You see, this was the home of Emmeline between 1898 to 1907 and host to the very first meeting of what became the Suffragettes.
+The Pankhurst Trust incorporates the Pankhurst Centre and Manchester Women's Aid.
+They are located at 62 Nelson Street in Manchester.
+The Pankhurst Centre is a place of inspiration to women as well as a place of safety and support to those who have suffered the horrors of domestic abuse.
+This was the home of Emmeline Pankhurst between 1898 to 1907 and host to the very first meeting of what became the Suffragettes.
 Today the Pankhurst Centre is a visitor museum celebrating an extraordinary woman and movement.

 Through outreach, group work sessions, children’s play, safe homes and education, its aim is to create a world in which domestic violence no longer exists.
 The Pankhurst Centre is one of the UK’s most significant and iconic places and the aim now is to raise the funds to properly enshrine it as a world class museum and visitor centre.
 It is after all where the successful campaign to win women’s right to vote started and women were inspired to fight their rightful place as equals.